Sandpit on Raman Spectroscopy as a Tool for Clinical Applications - Manchester, December 11th 2018

 11th December 2018 in Manchester

-What is this Workshop?
+What was this Workshop?

 Raman spectroscopy is an optical technique that measures the chemical composition and molecular structure of a sample.
 Utilisation of the ‘molecular fingerprint’ of Raman spectra has proven an effective analytical approach in geology, semiconductor, materials and polymer science fields.
 The application of Raman spectroscopy and microscopy within biology is rapidly increasing and it has proven to be a valuable analytical tool for various applications.
 In collaboration with Professor Frank Martin’s group at UCLAN, Professor Anthony Rowbottom has demonstrated the potential clinical applications of Raman to various cancers, AMR, neurodegenerative disease, renal disorders and more recently the diagnosis of primary immunodeficiency.
 As the use of Raman in the laboratory and clinical setting increases there will be a need to better characterise and standardise protocols to facilitate use in clinical settings.
 Whilst the technique is not quantitative there will a requirement to create a reference library and understand the elements that impact on result variations.

-The purpose of this Sandpit is threefold:
+The purpose of this Sandpit was threefold:

 - To bring together a new group of clinicians, engineers and physical scientists who would be interested in being part of a new National Expert Group on the clinical application of Raman spectroscopy.